Syfert Injury Law Firm

 (c) The state attorney of the judicial circuit in which the child resides or in which the alleged abuse or neglect occurred.

-(d) The parent or legal custodian of any child who is alleged to have been abused, abandoned, or neglected, and the child, and their attorneys, including any attorney representing a child in civil or criminal proceedings.
-This access shall be made available no later than 60 days after the department receives the initial report of abuse, neglect, or abandonment.
-However, any information otherwise made confidential or exempt by law shall not be released pursuant to this paragraph.
+(d) The parent or legal custodian of any child who is alleged to have been abused, abandoned, or neglected; the child; the child’s guardian ad litem; the child’s attorney ad litem, if one is appointed; or any attorney representing a child in civil or criminal proceedings.
+This access must be made available no later than 60 days after the department receives the initial report of abuse, neglect, or abandonment.
+However, any information otherwise made confidential or exempt by law may not be released pursuant to this paragraph.

 (e) Any person alleged in the report as having caused the abuse, abandonment, or neglect of a child.
 This access shall be made available no later than 60 days after the department receives the initial report of abuse, abandonment, or neglect and, when the alleged perpetrator is not a parent, shall be limited to information involving the protective investigation only and shall not include any information relating to subsequent dependency proceedings.
 However, any information otherwise made confidential or exempt by law shall not be released pursuant to this paragraph.